Guacanole01/IntroDH/README.md

-In case there isn't a class repo to fork and pull
+There wasn't a class repo to fork and pull from